The goal of every member of the sales team of any organization is quite clear: sell more!

 However, in many organizations, incentives are seen as a huge cost in the system, not realizing the short-term and long-term benefits of a well-designed incentive structure.

-A well-designed incentive plan with the organization’s goals in focus, when executed seamlessly, stimulates the desired behaviors in the sales teams, which undoubtedly enables higher sales and serves as a tool for motivation and recognition.
+When executed seamlessly, a well-designed incentive plan with the organization’s goals in focus stimulates the sales teams' desired behaviors, which undoubtedly enables higher sales and serves as a tool for motivation and recognition.
+A report by IRF has revealed that properly structured incentive programs can easily enhance employee performance by 44%.

-There are many different types of sales incentive plans an organization can create depending on the sales process, challenges, and business objectives.
-These days, many organizations provide services to automate sale incentive plans, including customizations for sales representatives at different levels.
+An organization can create many different types of sales incentive plans depending on the sales process, challenges, and business objectives.
+These days, many organizations provide services to automate sales incentive plans, including customizations for sales representatives at different levels.
 These automated incentive plans enable the following:

 • Error-free complex calculations.